Salesforce Output

 = column editor

 - Parameter: A JDBC parameter supported by the database driver.
-The available parameters are explained in the data model.
+The available parameters are explained in the connection options section of the data model.
 Manual setup is not usually required, since sensible defaults are assumed.

 - Value: A value for the given parameter.